pupilfirst/wd201-scripts/html-forms/add-new-todo/README.md

 </form>
 ```

 Save the file and restart the server.
-We should now be able to create new todo items from the user interface.
+Now, we would be able to create new todo items from the user interface.